-- 4 piece kit: This beginner drum set typically includes a bass drum, snare, floor tom and 1 mounted/rack toms.
+- 4-piece kit: This beginner drum set typically includes a bass drum, snare, floor tom, and one mounted/rack tom.

-- 5 piece kit: This drum set includes a bass drum, snare, floor tom and 2 mounted/rack toms.
+- 5-piece kit: This drum set includes a bass drum, snare, floor tom, and two mounted/rack toms.

 Either configuration will work for a beginner, it may be easier to navigate a 4 piece kit when starting out.
 Interestingly, most high end “pro” kits are 4 piece sets versus 5 piece drum sets.